 Now comes the most important, but also the most fun part.
 For starters, feel free to pick a leaf that sits a little further in the background.
 If you don’t get it perfect the first time, it won’t stand out as much.

 My biggest challenge in this watercolor painting was mixing the same shade over and over again.
 To do this, I took a separate piece of watercolor paper and always painted a test stroke in advance.

 This step takes time no matter what material you are working with.
-Therefore, also take the time that the image needs and try not to rush.
+Thus, take the time that the artwork needs and try not to rush.

 If you’re still looking for some inspiration, here are some examples of different plants painted with watercolor.